rsalmei/alive-progress/README.md

 - it is **customizable**, with a growing smorgasbord of spinner and bar styles, as well as several ready-to-use factories to easily generate yours!
 Now (📌 new in 2.0), we even have a super powerful and cool `check()` tool, in both spinners and bars, to help you design your own animations!
 You can see all the frames and cycles exploded on screen, with several verbosity levels, even including an **alive** rendition!
 It's awesome 😜

-New user?
-Just skip the News section and go to [how to get it](#get-it) 👍

 ## 📌 NEW in 3.1 series!

 A very cool update here!
 In addition to polishing things up and improving terminal support, now `alive-progress` supports resuming computations!

 When processing huge datasets or things that take a long time, you might either use batches or cache partial results.
-Then, in case it stops and is restarted, you end up skipping all those ready items very quickly, which makes the `alive_bar` think you're processing thousands of items per second, which in turn completely disrupts the ETA...
+Then, in case it stops and is restarted, you end up skipping all those already done items very quickly, which makes the `alive_bar` think you're processing thousands of items per second, which in turn completely ruins the ETA...
 But not anymore!
-Just tell `bar()` that you've skipped an item... 👏
+Just tell `bar()` that you've skipped items... 👏

 You can use it in two ways: